VictoryCTO/vcto-tech-eval-python-django/README.md

-The purpose of this github project is to allow a candidate to demonstrate the to communicate software development concepts while writing python-django code.
+The purpose of this github project is to allow a candidate to demonstrate their ability to communicate software development concepts while writing python-django code.